Stable fixed points of combinatorial threshold-linear networks: Introduction

+In previous work, it was shown that the maximum number of stable fixed points of a CTLN is at most $2^{n-1}$ (Corollary 1 in \cite{fp-paper}).
+This bound was derived from constraints on the vector field that follow from the Poincar\'e-Hopf theorem; it does not exploit any graphical structure that might constrain how the subgraphs supporting stable fixed points can coexist within a graph.
+Here we show that there is a tighter bound on the number of target-free cliques that can coexist in a graph on $n$ nodes.
+Thus, if the conjecture is true, or in any context where it holds, this provides a tighter upper bound on the number of stable fixed points of a CTLN.

-Given the importance of target-free cliques to understanding the stable fixed points of CTLNs, it is valuable to be able to count the target-free cliques of a network.
-It turns out that there is a straightforward correspondence between target-free cliques of directed graphs and maximal cliques of undirected graphs, which have been significantly studied in extremal graph theory.
+To derive this bound, we make use of a straightforward correspondence between target-free cliques of directed graphs and maximal cliques of undirected graphs (see Section~\ref{sec:maximal-cliques} for more details).
+This enables us to exploit results on maximal cliques, which have been significantly studied in extremal graph theory.
 Applying a result from Moon and Moser \cite{moon-moser}, we immediately obtain the following upper bound on the number of target-free cliques in a directed graph.

 \begin{theorem} The maximum number of target-free cliques in a directed graph of size $n$ is

 \end{theorem}